katjam/place-cal-elm-pages-template/README.md

 - `package-lock.json` for current versions of node packages
 - `public/*` contains static files to be copied direct to build
 - `app/*` contains core files required by `elm-pages`.
 These are boilerplate altered for this project.
 - `src/*` contains custom files.
-These are authoured from scratch for this project.
+These were authoured specifically for this template.
+- `theme/*` contains the custom files for theming your site
   - `src/Data/PlaceCal` contains code for fetching, caching and decoding data from PlaceCal
   - `src/Helpers/` contains utility code (e.g. for handling dates)
   - `src/Theme/` contains view code like templates and shared styling